 Sarah’s first major act after being elected was to lift a Republican gag order that prevented climate change from being considered when making decisions on the investment of over $1.2 billion in state assets.18 Under Sarah’s leadership, she ensured the state invested in renewable energy projects, broadband expansion, and supported Wisconsin small businesses — leading to record funding for technology and books in public schools.18 19

 When the COVID-19 pandemic hit, Robin Vos and the Republican state legislature didn’t do anything for 300 days, and Ron Johnson was busy spreading dangerous conspiracy theories, so Sarah stepped up.
 Under her leadership, millions of dollars in relief went to Wisconsin schools and communities.
 She led the first-ever special distribution of $5.25 million to address the remote learning challenges students and teachers were facing.
-Most recently, Sarah worked with Governor Tony Evers to secure $92.7 million for struggling Wisconsinites at risk of losing their homes.20
+Most recently, Sarah has been working with Governor Tony Evers to secure $92.7 million for struggling Wisconsinites at risk of losing their homes.20

 Fighting for Wisconsin’s Future

 The people of Wisconsin deserve a U.S. Senator who’s going to have their backs in Washington.
-We need someone who will fight for the kitchen-table issues that matter most to our families — like restoring voting rights, combating the climate crisis, protecting our health care, lowering the cost of prescription drugs, raising the minimum wage, creating good-paying union jobs, taxing wealth, getting money out of politics, and so much more.
+We need someone who will fight for the issues that matter most to our families — like restoring voting rights, combating the climate crisis, protecting our health care, lowering the cost of prescription drugs, raising the minimum wage, creating good-paying union jobs, taxing wealth, getting money out of politics, and so much more.
 That’s why Sarah got in this fight.